 Welcome to the website for the second International Summer Institute on ‘Students as Partners in learning and teaching in higher education’ organised by the Paul R. MacPherson Institute for Leadership, Innovation, & Excellence in Teaching & Learning, McMaster University, Canada.

 This International Summer Institute has several key features which make it distinctive:

 - The overall aim of the International Summer Institute is to build the capacity and understanding of faculty, staff and students to develop, design and implement initiatives to promote the practice of students as partners in learning and teaching in higher education.

-- Faculty and staff are encouraged where possible to bring a student with them, or students to bring a member of faculty/staff with them, to participate in one or two consecutive two day interactive workshops or a 3.5 day writing retreat.
+- Faculty and staff are encouraged where possible to bring a student with them, or students to bring a member of faculty/staff with them, to participate in one or two consecutive two day interactive workshops.

 - Alternatively teams of 4-6 faculty/staff and students (at least two of each) from an institution can apply to join a three-and-a-half day ‘Change Institute’ where they will be supported to plan the implementation of a Students as Partners initiative.
 Inter-institutional and international teams are also welcome.

 - The Summer Institute will be facilitated by highly experienced faculty, staff and students from Australia, Canada, US, and UK.

 - The McMaster International Summer Institute will have students threaded throughout every aspect of the work – from the planning to the facilitating to the participating teams.